Maringá

 Maringá (/pt-BR/) is a municipality in southern Brazil founded on 10 May 1947 as a planned urban area.
-It is the third largest city in the state of Paraná, with 385,753 inhabitants in the city proper, and 764,906 in the metropolitan area (IBGE 2013).
+It is the third largest city in the state of Paraná, with 429,660 inhabitants in the city proper (IBGE 2025).
 Located in northwestern Paraná, and crossed by the Tropic of Capricorn, it is a regional centre for commerce, services, agro-industries, and universities, including the State University of Maringá.

 History

 Toponymy

-Maringá takes its name from a song by Joubert de Carvalho in honour of his great love, Maria do Ingá, later shortened to Maringá.
-As a result, the city is nicknamed "Song City".
-At the time the settlement was established, the song was very popular in the media.
+Maringá takes its name from a song by Joubert de Carvalho, written about a woman named Maria do Ingá, a name later shortened to Maringá.
+When the settlement was established, the song was highly popular among the pioneers and planners, who adopted its title for the new city.
+As a result, Maringá became known as the "Cidade Canção", which translates to something along the lines of "Song City".

 Settlement

 In 1925, the Northern Paraná Land Company was established in London, England and was responsible for the management of more than 500000 acre in the northern part of the State, which today contains some of the largest cities in Paraná.

-The region's fertile land encouraged São Paulo colonists to move in and acquire new areas for production of coffee beans, an important product for exportation.

-The northern region of Paraná encloses nearly 100 thousand km^{2}.
-It is watered by the Rivers Paranapanema, Paraná, Ivaí and Piquiri.

-The urban project requested by the British Company Improvements North of the Paraná (Melhoramentos Co.) and elaborated by the city planner Jorge Macedo Vieira, defined the outlines of the new city.
+The region's fertile land encouraged São Paulo colonists to move in and acquire new areas for the production of coffee beans, an important product for export.
+The northern region of Paraná encloses nearly 100 thousand km2 and is watered by the Paranapanema, Paraná, Ivaí and Piquiri rivers.
+The urban project commissioned by the British company (Melhoramentos Co.) and designed by the city planner Jorge Macedo Vieira, defined the outlines of the new city.
 Maringá received the status of municipality on 14 November 1951.

-The company, worried about deforestation proceeding from the occupation foreseen in the urbanistics projects, reserved three great ecological areas within the urban limits: the Forest Horto, the Park of the Ingá and Forest II and the city was planned as a "garden city" from the beginning.
+Concerned about deforestation caused by the urban development layout, the company reserved three large forest areas within the urban limits: the Horto Florestal, the Ingá Park, and Bosque II.
+As a result, the city was planned as a "garden city" from the beginning.